biocatiit/website/content/pages/users_howto_saxs_analyze.rst

     *   RAW is developed and maintained by Jesse Hopkins, a beamline scientist at BioCAT.
         Bugs reports, feature requests, and other RAW questions should be sent to him.

-*   In addition to RAW we also provide the ATSAS package (latest version), EMAN2 (for averaging electron densities produced by DENSS), pyMOL and Chimera on the primary data analysis computer.
+*   In addition to RAW we also provide the ATSAS package (latest version), pyMOL and Chimera on the primary data analysis computer.

 *   There is an additional identically configured computer available for data analysis at the beamline.